bamboo-firewall/docs/README.md

 - **Step 4**: Install agent to server which you want to apply polices and rules of firewall
 - **Step 5**: write rules as code then apply to bamboo firewall

-- For example: We have 7 servers below
+- For example: We have 7 servers below [Prepare demo server](./demo/vagrant/README.md)

 | No  | HOSTNAME   | IPADDR             | INTERFACES | ROLE       | ZONE | PROJECT    | NAMESPCE    |
 |-----|------------|--------------------|------------|------------|------|----------- |-------------|